A Conversation with… Lisa Leighton, Head of Audit at BHP

 Watch the video above to take a deep dive into the conversation and learn from the experience of one of the most forward-thinking audit leaders in the UK.

-And if you’re interested in seeing how Inflo could transform the way your firm works, start your free trial today.
+And if you’re interested in seeing how Inflo could transform the way your firm works, sign up for free today.